 This is the largest loom from my Boye loom kit and the loom hook that comes with it.

 Now to start, and to totally keep things real my yarn started out as a disaster.
-I pulled the center piece and out came this nightmare.
+I pulled the center piece of yarn and out came this nightmare.
 Ugh but it’s hardly the end of the world, right?!? :)

-To start tie an overhand knot onto the peg on the side of your loom.
+To start, tie an overhand knot onto the peg on the side of your loom.
 It doesn’t need to be crazy tight.
 This is just to keep our yarn from getting away from us as we start the looming process.

 You’re going to take the working yarn (the long bit as it comes out of your skein) to the right of the loom and wrap it around every peg in a clockwise fashion.
 Be sure to start with the peg just about your side peg.
 This will help with a visual cue to remember which peg is the first one.